eliemichel/MapsModelsImporter/doc/Building RenderDoc module.md

 pythonXX.lib
 (twice)

-Copy python310.dll in qrenderdoc\3rdparty\python\x64
 Manually run the lines of dll2lib.bat in qrenderdoc\3rdparty\python\x64

+Open renderdoc.sln in VisualStudio
-Right click on the solution, "Retarget Solution" to your latest Make sure you build the x64 version, not x86
+Right click on the solution, "Retarget Solution" to your latest Make sure you build the x64 version, not x86, Release mode

 Build pyrenderdoc_module
 Copy x64/Release/renderdoc.dll and x64/Release/pymodules/renderdoc.pyd to MapsModelsImporter/blender/bin/win64